 Our Amnesty International group encourages students to develop their sense of global citizenship and social conscience.
 In New Zealand we take our basic human rights for granted but others are not so lucky.
 There is much lively debate at our regular meetings as we learn about and show our support for people experiencing human rights abuses worldwide.
-Every year we participate in Freedom Challenge Week and in 2017 the theme was the Great Palm Oil Scandal, looking at labour rights abuses in the plantations.
+Every year we participate in Freedom Challenge Week.

 Our Astronomy Club welcomes junior students who are curious about the universe and how it works.
 This year we are planning to do some practical observations of the night sky, learning about the constellations as well as studying the stars and galaxies.

 Westlake’s Bollywood Dance Group captures the intricate culture of Indian Dancing whilst bringing together students of all year levels and nationalities.The Desi High School Dance Competition is a focal point for the group.
 Judged on everything from concept and choreography through to costume design and the dance itself, in 2016 we were awarded first place, coming runners-up in 2017.

 Code Club is a friendly environment for students who are interested in learning to code.
 We are encouraged to try new things, whether it be attending tech events, learning new skills, or creating our own games, websites and apps.

 Chinese Night: In 2019 we co-hosted the 10th Chinese Night which was held at Westlake Boys High School.
 This spectacular event showcases stunning traditional and contemporary Chinese performances by Westlake student groups and has become an annual highlight in the local community.

 Korean Night: Korean Night is another important date in our cultural calendar where the two Westlake schools come together for a memorable evening of musical, dance and other displays.
 There is always a packed auditorium for this highly popular event.